VilnaCRM-Org/user-service/README.md

 Install the latest [docker](https://docs.docker.com/engine/install/) and [docker compose](https://docs.docker.com/compose/install/)

-Use `make` command to set up project and automatically install all needed dependencies
+Use `make` command to set up project
 > make start

+Use `make` command to automatically install all needed dependencies
+> make install

+Use `make` command to run migrations
+> make doctrine-migrations-migrate

 Go to browser and open the link below
 > https://localhost/api/docs